flyinglightspeck/FLS/README.md

 - Ensure TX and RX pins are properly connected (use GPIO 14 for TX and GPIO 15 for RX).
 - Use a multimeter or a simple circuit like an LED and a battery to test the connections of UART pins.
 - Ensure `ls -l /dev/serial*` shows an entry.
-- Ensure the baud rate is set correctly (115200 is typical for iNAV).
+- Ensure the baud rate is set correctly (115200 is typical).

 ### Test Control